pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/s3gateway/supported-operations.md

 ### Delete an S3 Bucket

 You can delete an empty S3 bucket in Pachyderm by running a corresponding command for your S3 client.
-The bucket must be empty and have no versioned objects.
-For AWS, you can also use the `--force` flag to delete all objects in the bucket and the bucket itself.
+The bucket must be completely empty.

 To remove an S3 bucket, run one of the following commands: